PliegerNicolas/libasm/README.md

 Register extensions provide flexibility, backward compatibility and future-proofing.

 To know how many different values a register can hold you can calculate that through 2^n where n is the number of bits the register can hold.
 64bit registers can hold 18.4 quintillion different values and 6bit registers only 256.
 Witht he arrival of larger and larger registers, the way of using them has evolved and the potential of CPUs with it.
 More memory == More fun.

+# Main things to know.

+Careful.
+This isn't sufficiant.
+You should check my sources and even more.
+This is just a general overview (partical if you forgot something while coding).

 ### Caller/Callee-saved registers.